jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 What's better for traffic management than fewer vehicles on the road?
 Especially in snowstorms or energy shocks.
 But impossible, apparently, because remote doesn't work.
 A funny opinion because my job was soon outsourced to another continent and that raised no objections from anyone.

 Partly because of that class, I switched my specialty to history and political theory.
-One cannot kick cans down the road in simulation games.
-The player must make choices like figuring out what to do when snow blankets roads or energy costs spike.
+A player cannot defer problems in simulation games.
+There is no debt to increase, blame to reassign, cans to kick.
+The player must make choices, like figuring out what to do when snow blankets roads or energy costs spike.

 We either make those hard choices or let them overtake us.
 A person committed to a toolset sees fewer cars as a threat.
-A person committed to a toolset sees fewer cars as a threat.
-A player sees a solution that frees energy to spend elsewhere.
+But a player who sees the ecosystem sees a solution that frees energy to spend elsewhere.

-Unlike chess, baseball, or school, you don't win in a city-builder just because the other side loses.
-In city-builders, as in evolution, players can only win if they manage resources in the changing field of play well enough to keep ahead of entropy.

-Who has an interest in that more than insurance?
+And, who has an interest in preventing entropy more than insurance?

 When I started my insurance job, I went back to my alma mater and found that in one of the biggest libraries in the world, insurance took up a single section of a single stack.
 But there was a gem: _Insuring the Industrial Revolution_ by Robin Pearson, on how insurance helped Britain industrialize as fast as it did.

 One example is how cities used to burn down.
 Chicago, Boston, Toronto, San Francisco.
-Insurers paid to rebuild them, and as the companies grew they institutionalized firefighters, fire escapes, extinguishers, and drills.
-They stopped paying for fires by preventing them.
+Insurers paid to rebuild them, and as insurance companies grew they helped institutionalize firefighters, fire escapes, extinguishers, and drills.
+And, thereby stopped paying for fires by preventing them.

 Surely the industry that paid for car crashes would want fewer car crashes.
 Yet the bell was still dinging.
-I kept wondering why.
-This is how modern people play the game, but not how any ecosystem or society wins it.
+And we kept driving year round, regardless of the traffic, weather, cost of fuel, countless crashes and injuries.
+A player of the game would see the ecosytem and make other choices.

+Where's the return on the energy we spent putting screens, sound systems, and broadband into every home?
+We built the theatre and kept driving to the office anyway.
+It's like plumbing every house and still requiring everyone to walk to the public baths.

 ## Chapter 12—Extremes Are Not Natural